scravonix/Transifex-Report-Dashboard/README.md

     ```

 3.  **Open the `index.html` file in your browser.**
-    - You can open the file directly from your file system.
+    - You can open the file directly from your device.

 ## 📖 How to Use

-1.  **Export from Transifex:** First, export your translation statistics as a `.csv` file from your Transifex organization's reporting page.
+1.  **Export from Transifex:** First, export your statistics as a `.csv` file from your Transifex organization's reporting page.
 2.  **Import or Add Data:**
     - Open the **Settings (`⚙️`)** > **Go to page (`✏️`)**.
-    - In the **File Operations** tab, use the **⬆️ Import CSV report** button to load your file.
+    - In the **↔️ File operations** tab, use the **⬆️ Import CSV report** button to load your file.
     - Alternatively, you can add or edit entries manually in the **✏️ Report editor** tab.
 3.  **Save Your Session:** Use the **📂 Report management** tab to save your current data for future use.
 4.  **Analyze:** Return to the main page and use the filters to visualize your progress.